 6 - Pour the batter into the prepared pan and bake.

-Thanks for checking out my recipe!
+Thanks for checking out my courgette cake recipe!
 I love hearing from my readers.
 You all allow me to do what I love and write this food blog, sharing vegetarian and vegan recipes, vegetable cake recipes and also easy vegan desserts.

 Courgette Cake with Lemon Drizzle